Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Multi-Perspective Self-Consistency

-A single perspective can often lead to an incomplete understanding of a problem, akin to the parable of ``blind men describing an elephant.".
+A single perspective can often lead to an incomplete understanding of a problem, akin to the parable of ``blind men describing an elephant".
 The reasoning process of LLMs follows a similar pattern.
-LLMs generally cannot guarantee the correctness of generated output, especially in complex reasoning tasks requiring comprehensive thinking, even though they possesses the knowledge to produce the correct answer.
+LLMs generally cannot guarantee the correctness of generated output in a single attempt, especially in code generation, which necessitates proficient natural language understanding, deliberate reasoning and rigorous controllability.

 However, a key aspect of human intelligence is the ability to think from multiple perspectives, resulting in a more comprehensive understanding of situations and more accurate solutions to problems.
-Inspired by human cognition, we propose a novel decoding strategy for LLMs that enhances their reasoning abilities by incorporating consistency among outputs from multiple perspectives.
+Inspired by the human cognition process, we propose a novel code generation method by reasoning from three well-established perspectives, solutions, specifications and test cases.
+Although noisy outputs may inevitably be included in the generated outputs of every perspective, we can leverage both intra-consistency and inter-consistency among the diverse outputs to distinguish the best ones from the noise.
+An overview of our proposed MPSC method is illustrated in Figure \ref{fig:three_perspectives}.